-It’s only late last year that I read and learned about minimalism.
+It was only late last year that I read and learned about minimalism.

 I have to say, having fewer things allows me to appreciate what I have more.
 Fewer things allow me to focus on the things I really like doing: working, reading books, exercising, listening to podcasts, writing, and spending time with my family and friends.
 I still have a lot of things, I’m not down to 150 items like this dude, but I feel lighter than I did in a long time.

 I’m most especially happy to have fewer clothes!
 I have about 7 tops that rotate and 5 pants.
 I don’t go out often, maybe once or twice a week, so I don’t need that many clothes for going out.
 At home, I have white v-neck lounge shirts and a few athletic shorts that go on rotation.
 That’s it.
 I still have dresses for special occasions but they are few and are on rotation too.
-Most importantly, I like me better when I don’t give in to shopping online just for the emotional payoff of getting something brand new.
+Most importantly, I like myself better when I don’t give in to shopping online just for the emotional payoff of getting something brand new.

-The goal this year to keep things I love and use, to become very mindful of the reason why I want to shop for things (do I need this or do I just want more?), and in turn create more output such as blog posts or videos.
+The goal this year is to keep things I love and use, to become very mindful of the reason why I want to shop for things (do I need this or do I just want more?), and in turn create more output such as blog posts or videos.